Long Term Care

 Long Term Care Definition

 Long term care insurance helps you pay for your extended medical needs in a nursing home facility or in the comfort of your own home.

 Who needs it?

-- 3 years is the average duration of long-term care needed per individual.
+- 3 years constitutes the average duration of this type of care needed per individual.

-- $91,250 is the average annual cost of private nursing home care.
+- $91,250 constitutes the average annual cost of private nursing home care.

-Medicaid, which is a separate program for low-income Americans, administered jointly by the states and the federal government, does cover long-term care for people who have exhausted their resources.
+Medicaid provides a separate program for low-income Americans and administered by the State and Federal Government.
+Most Importantly, It does cover long term medical care for people who have exhausted their resources.
 Nearly two-thirds of nursing home residents in the US have Medicaid coverage.
 Seniors who qualify for both Medicaid and Medicare are called dual-eligible.